alvarlagerlof/portfolio/content/blog/instagram-ruined-photography.md

 description: The story of why I stopped taking photos
 date:
   published: "2021-07-17"
-  updated: "2021-07-27"
+  updated: "2021-09-16"
 draft: false
 ---

-The following is a story I've been thinking about writing for years.
+The following is a text I've been thinking about writing for years.
 Both as a cautionary tale to anyone getting into photography, and as an explanation for why I stopped.
 I've been reluctant to share this, but here's what happened.

 # Beginnings